IRS Forms

 Key Takeaways

-- As of December 2025, the IRS updated the Instructions for Form 8609 and the Instructions for Form 8609-A. Always download the latest PDFs before preparing filings.
+• As of December 2025, the IRS updated the Instructions for Form 8609 (Rev. December 2025).
+Always download the latest PDF before preparing filings.

 What Form 8609 Is, And Why It Matters

 In practical terms, Form 8609, Low Income Housing Credit Allocation and Certification, is your official record that a specific building in a project is eligible for credits under Section 42.
 Each building gets its own form with a Building Identification Number, the BIN your agency assigns.
-When there are separate allocations for acquisition and for rehabilitation, expect separate 8609s.
+When there are separate allocations for acquisition and for rehabilitation, expect separate 8609s (but use the same BIN originally assigned to the building, the rehabilitation 8609 does not get a new BIN).

 You will coordinate two paths at once.
 The state path, where your housing agency completes Part I and often requires a tight package of certifications and evidence.
 The federal path, where you submit the original, signed Form 8609 to the IRS by the right return deadline, then file Form 8609-A every year to compute and attest to the credit.
 Done cleanly, this flow protects credits and keeps investor reporting calm.